randito78/alchemistjacks/README.md

 This repository will remain open-sourced for you to see the structure and the tech stack I used.
 There's no significant changes aside from the new design.

+If you need to see the old version of the website, you can check them on [old.theodorusclarence.com](https://old.theodorusclarence.com).
+Do note that the view & like count features are disabled.

 ## Notable Features

 This website was first initialized in January 2021, went through numerous changes and refactors, resulted to some notable features